Skip to main content

 The EA program is non-professional; it can be a complement to mental health therapy, but it is not necessary to be seeking professional help to attend EA meetings.
 The EA program is not a medical, psychiatric, or counseling service.

 As an anonymous program, members' confidentiality is respected at all times.
 Members are not required to share any personal details - or even last names - if they do not choose to.
 As a spiritual program, there is an emphasis on a Higher Power.
-Experience has shown the EA program works equally well for any religious affiliations and those without religious beliefs.
+Experience has shown that the EA program works equally well for people with or without religious affiliations or beliefs.

-The foundational components of the EA program include: the 12 Helpful Concepts, 12 Just for Todays, 12 Slogans, 12 Traditions,12 Steps, 12 Promises, and 12 Principles.
+The foundational components of the EA program include: the 12 Helpful Concepts, 12 Just for Todays, 12 Slogans, 12 Traditions, 12 Steps, 12 Promises, and the 12 Principles.

 The program encompasses only EA-approved literature (books, workbooks, emotion-specific pamphlets, program pamphlets, other literature, and the Serenity Prayer).